 We welcome you as new graduate students and as attendees of this TA orientation event.
-We are glad that you chose to study and work at UBC and we welcome you into our community.
-Although it might or might not feel this way to you, nevertheless you are the next generation of scientists that will further our collective disciplines, and we are here to help you navigate the challenges you will face in the coming years.
-We firmly believe you are in a great place – some of the best science in the world in plant and animal biology takes place right here.
-Don’t be shy about asking for information, help and support.
-Let us know what you need and we will do the best we can with the resources we have and can obtain.
+We are pleased that you chose to study and work at UBC, and we welcome you into our community.
+Although it may or may not feel this way to you at this time, you are the next generation of scientists that will further our collective disciplines, and we are here to help you navigate the challenges you will face in the coming years.
+We firmly believe you are in a great place – some of the best science in the world, in plant and animal biology, is conducted here at UBC.
+Please feel free to ask for information, help, and support.
+Please feel free to let us know what additional resources and support you need, and we will do the best to accommodate your requests.

-We hope that you waste no time in networking with your fellow grad students.
-There is a wealth of knowledge, caring, wisdom, and good humor to draw upon from your peers.
+We hope that you waste no time in networking with your fellow graduate students.
+There is a wealth of knowledge, experience, wisdom, and good humour to draw upon from your peers.
 Moreover, we are sure that these interactions will also form the foundations of future friendships and mentorships that will impact your life, and graduate school experience.

-One of the joys of grad school is being in a community of people that love the natural world, that are in awe about the beauty of cells, organisms, and adaptations, and that treasure their chance to spend their time learning about biology.
-May you find the exhilaration and pride that comes when you discover new data that significantly change how the world looks at a scientific problem.
+One of the joys of graduate school is being in a community of people that love the natural world, that are in awe of the beauty of cells, organisms, and adaptations, and that treasure their chance to spend their time learning about biology.
+We hope that you embrace graduate school, and enjoy the pride that comes with the discovery of new data that has the potential to change how the world looks at a scientific problem.

-May you also discover the satisfaction of communicating your interest in biology to your students and sharing with them your enthusiasm and experience.
-Undergraduate teaching is one of the most important activities carried out by faculty and students in the Departments of Botany and Zoology.
-The reputations of our Departments and the University, in large part, reflect our ability to capture the imaginations of our students.
-It is our privilege to provide them with an atmosphere that is conducive to learning and to stimulate them to think and problem solve.
-As teaching assistants you become a part of our teaching team and are important members of a larger community that has a mandate to inspire our undergraduate students.
+May you also discover the satisfaction of communicating your interest in biology to students and sharing with them your enthusiasm and experience.
+Undergraduate teaching is one of the most important and rewarding activities carried out by faculty and students in the Departments of Botany and Zoology.
+The reputations of our Departments and the University, in large part, is reflected in our ability to capture the imaginations of our students.
+It is a privilege to provide students an atmosphere that is conducive to learning and to stimulate them to think big and solve real-world problems.
+As teaching assistants, you become a part of our teaching team and are important members of a larger community that has a mandate to inspire our undergraduate students.

-We hope that this session is a useful one that provides you with the information needed to undertake this task and we encourage you to let us know if there is anything further that we can do to assist you in being an effective instructor.
+We hope that you will find these sessions useful in providing you with the information, tools, and support you need to undertake this task, and we encourage you to let us know if there is anything further that we can do to assist you in being an effective instructor.

 All the best,